babaknaderi/TextComplexityDE/README.md

 # Text Complexity DE

-_TextComplexityDE_ dataset consists of 1000 sentences in the German language with subjective complexity rating, collected from German learners in level B, and 250 sentences with a native speaker's simplification.
+_TextComplexityDE_ dataset consists of 1000 sentences in the German language with subjective complexity rating, collected from German learners in level A and B, and 250 sentences with a native speaker's simplification.
 We selected 23 articles from Wikipedia and 2 articles in simple language.
 The articles from Wikipedia are from three
 genres: society, economy, and history.